yuk-kei/Data-structures/trees/Tree.md

+#### Case 1: Left-Left

+When Node P is the *leftChild* of Node G, and *currentNode* is the *leftChild* of Node P, we perform the following steps:

+1. Rotate Node G towards the Right
+2. Swap the colors of Nodes G and P

+#### Case 2: Left-Right

+When Node P is the *leftChild* of Node G, and currentNode is the *rightChild* of Node P, we perform the following steps:

+1. Rotate Node P towards the Left
+2. After that, repeat the steps that we covered in Left-Left case

+#### Case 3: Right-Right

+When Node P is the *rightChild* of Node G, and *currentNode* is the *rightChild* of Node P, we perform the following steps:

+1. Rotate Node G towards the Left
+2. Swap the colors of Nodes G and P

+#### Case 4: Right-Left

+When Node P is the *rightChild* of Node G, and *currentNode* is the *leftChild* of Node P, we perform the following steps:

+1. Rotate Node P towards Right
+2. After that, repeat the steps that we covered in Right-Right case

+### Conclusion for insert:

 - Assume Current C Red, insert like BST, if it is root, change it to Black.
 - Check parent P
   - If it is Black, just add after P
   - If P is Red, Check the Uncle U
-    - If U is red, Change P and U to be Black, and grandfather P to be the Current C and Red.
+    - If U is red, Change P and U to be Black, and grandparent G to be the Current C and Red.
 And repeat the same process.
     - If U is black, we would perform some rotation base on scenarios:
       - Left-Left:
         1. Rotate Node G towards the Right
         2. Swap the colors of Nodes G and P
-      - Left-Right: Node P is the *leftChild* of Node G, and *currentNode* is the *rightChild* of Node P
-      - Right-Right: Node P is the *rightChild* of Node G, and *currentNode* is the *rightChild* of Node P
-      - Right-Left: Node P is the *rightChild* of Node G, and *currentNode* is the *leftChild* of Node P
+      - Left-Right:
+        1. Rotate the Node P to the Left
+        2. Repeat the steps in Left-Left case
-    - e
+      - Right-Right:
+        1. Rotate Node G towards the Left
+        2. Swap the colors of Nodes G and P
-  - If It is
+      - Right-Left:
+        1. Rotate the Node P towards Right
+        2. Repeat the steps in Right-Right case

+## Red-Black Tree Deletion

+## 2-3 Tree

+## 2-3 Insertion

+## 2-3 Deletion of Element at Leaf Node

+## 2-3 Deletion of Element at Internal Node

+## 2-3-4 Trees